MaheshSyamK/LibraryManagementSystem/README.md

-Here’s a concise README focusing on the main aspects of your project:

----

 # Library Management System

 A **Library Management System** built using **C++** and **MySQL** to manage book records and streamline library operations.